zamange/fndidy_feature_stories/stories/Feature_stories.md

 Then the app should show them the maximum amount they are eligible to borrow, And prompt them to select a repayment period,
 And display the interest rate based on their profile and business transactions.

+Title: AI-driven Credit Assessment

+Scenario B: App evaluates business owner’s loan eligibility.

+Given the business owner has requested a loan,
+When the app evaluates their transaction history and business activity, Then it should calculate a credit score based on alternative data, And provide a real-time decision on their eligibility for the loan, And offer a customized repayment plan if approved.